codyhex/Harvard-iOS-SWIFT/Assignments/2/PengHe-S65-HW2.md

 b.
 Therefore, automatically capture self of that class;
 **why is it important that they explicitly capture self as weak or unowned**?

 Because only by declare the closure with a capture list to be a weak or unowned reference, it is allowed to deallocated the instance when it becomes nil.
 The reason is that a closure stores as a property in a class and has some self.method, which catches itself, will build a **strong** connection to the instance.
 On the other hand, the instance holds a **strong** reference to the closure as well.
-They become a two-way strong connection and when not be deinit() when you assign the instance to be `nil`.
+They become a two-way strong connection and will not delete the space when assigning the instance to be `nil`.

 #### 3. (12 pts) The UIPicker
 ###### Consider a typical arrangement of a UIPicker within a UIViewController.
 The UIPicker is an Outlet (specified with the @IBOutlet attribute) which StoryBoard declares for you automatically as a weak reference.
 Now assume the UIPicker’s stored delegate property has been set to the self of the ViewController instance – assume this happened at a typical time such as in viewDidLoad() or in the didSet observer of the UIPicker reference.
 Draw a box-and-pointer diagram showing the reference cycle that’s avoided by declaring the reference to the UIPicker as weak.